Joanna Barnes: Film

 Barnes moved to Los Angeles soon after finishing her education, and took up a contract with Columbia Pictures.
 She went on to have roles in more than 20 films.
 Among her most remembered roles is the snooty Gloria Upson in the film Auntie Mame (1958), which earned her a Golden Globe Award nomination for New Star of the Year.
 Barnes became the 13th actress to play Jane when she appeared in Tarzan, the Ape Man (1959), with Denny Miller as Tarzan.
+She played the younger of the two Roman women who visited Peter Ustinov's gladiator school and thoughtlessly provoked a slave rebellion 1960's Spartacus.
 In Disney's original 1961 version of The Parent Trap starring Hayley Mills, Barnes played gold-digger Vicki Robinson, who temporarily comes between Maureen O'Hara and Brian Keith.
 In the 1998 remake starring Lindsay Lohan, she played Vicki Blake, the mother of the child-hating gold-digger and fiancée Meredith Blake (Elaine Hendrix).
-In 1967, she appeared in The War Wagon, a western movie starring John Wayne and Kirk Douglas.
+In 1967, she appeared in The War Wagon, a Western movie starring John Wayne and Kirk Douglas.

 Writing

 Barnes was also a writer and columnist.
 In 1973, she told newspaper columnist Dick Kleiner that she liked writing because "it is something you do yourself.
 With acting, if you win an Oscar or an Emmy, you have to thank everybody.
 If you write a book, it is completely your own."

 She wrote a book, Starting from Scratch, about home decorating and several novels, including The Deceivers (1970), Who Is Carla Hart?
 (1973), Pastora (1980), and Silverwood (1985).
-She wrote a weekly book review for the Los Angeles Times, and her column "Touching Home" was carried by The Chicago Tribune and the New York News Syndicate.
+She wrote a weekly book review for the Los Angeles Times, and her column "Touching Home" was carried by the Chicago Tribune and the New York News Syndicate.

+Personal life

+Barnes was married three times.
+Her marriages to Richard Herndon and Lawrence Dobkin ended in divorce; her marriage to Jack Lionel Warner ended with his death in 2012.

 Death

 Barnes died at her home in Sea Ranch, California, on April 29, 2022, aged 87.
 (Some sources erroneously gave her age at death as 89, although the 1940 U.S. census gives her age as of May 9, 1940 as 5 years.)
+She was survived by her stepchildren and sisters.